ADGEfficiency/data-science-south/content/lessons/shell.md

 ### Redirecting Input

-The `lang:shell-session:<` operator is used to redirect input.
+The `<` operator is used to redirect input.
 It reads input from a file instead of the keyboard.
 For example:

 ```shell-session
 $ sort < unsorted.txt